 Secret makeup tips from Cannes Film Festival 2022

-The Cannes red carpet always sets the pace for the upcoming festive season when it comes to beauty and fashion.

-The Cannes red carpet always sets the pace for the upcoming festive season when it comes to beauty and fashion.
-Makeup artist Divya Behl shared her secret tips for you to try out.
+The Cannes red carpet always sets the pace for the upcoming festive season when it comes to beauty and and fashion.
+Make-up artist Divya Behlshared her secret tips for you to try out:

 • A good hydrating moisturiser that's not too oily is key.
 Moisturised skin will allow for the makeup to grip and last longer.